Eleanor Pinfield, Head of Art on the Underground

 Jessica joined Art on the Underground in 2016 from Studio Voltaire where, as Programme Manager, she led an ambitious programme of new commissions that championed emerging and underrepresented artists.
 Major commissions include Judith Bernstein, Marvin Gaye Chetwynd, Aaron Angell, Sanya Kantarovsky, Sol Calero, Sharon Hayes and a retrospective of the performance group The Neo Naturists.
 Prior to Studio Voltaire she worked at The Showroom and Serpentine Gallery.
 Between 2009 and 2012 Jessica worked at Tate Modern on a number of large-scale live projects including No Soul For Sale and The Tanks Art in Action.
 She has curated exhibitions at Legion TV with Will Evans & Julia Crabtree and Acme Project Space with Anna Moderato.
 Jessica has a BA in Fine Art & Art History for Goldsmiths and an MA in Curating Contemporary Art from the Royal College of Art.

 Lydia Briggs, Programme Coordinator

 Lydia joined Art on the Underground in August 2016 and has a background in Graphic Design, having studied at Camberwell College of Art.
 She has worked on projects with Fraser Muggeridge studios and Europa, and has a specific interest in engaging public art.
-Lydia holds a supportive role, managing front of house and administrative tasks.
+Lydia is responsible for assisting curators on projects and supporting the wider programme.